ChickenProp/chickenprop.github.com/drafts/specialized-labor-and-counterfactual-compensation.md

 While we're at it, let's confirm my intuition from above.
 "Asymmetrical games with gains from cooperation" have `$ ws_1 ≠ ws_2 $` but `$ 2ww_= > ws_1 + sw_= $`.
 In this case, counterfactual compensation does exactly what we want it to do, just like in the symmetrical Prisoner's Dilemma; we can choose any of the three ways to apply it.
 "Symmetrical games with no gains from cooperation" have `$ ws_1 = ws_2 $` but $ 2ww_= < ws_= + sw_= $`.
 The difficulty here is that there's no way to break the symmetry.
 Any of the three ways to apply counterfactual compensation will be equivalent, and leave us with two Nash equilibria in the two socially equal quadrants.
 The "discuss in advance" feature saves us again, I think; players don't need to somehow acausally cooperate to select one to Work and one to Shirk, they can just, like, talk about it.

-(Obviously there are caveats to apply when bringing this formula to the real world.
-Ellickson discusses them.)
+How does this work in the Farmer's Dilemma?

 How does this work in the Farmer's Dilemma?
 There's more cases to consider there, and I haven't looked in detail yet, but I think it mostly either improves the incentives or at least doesn't hurt them?
 So that's kind of a point to Ellickson, too.